 How We Chose These Wallets

 - Bitcoin-first or Bitcoin-only.
-The wallet must handle Bitcoin well as a primary function, not as an afterthought bolted onto a multi-chain platform.
+Bitcoin support must be the primary function, not a feature tacked onto a multi-chain platform.

 - Self-custody.
 You hold the private keys.
-No custodial wallets where a company controls your funds.
+We excluded every custodial wallet where a company controls your funds.

 - Track record.
-At least two years of active development, open-source code preferred, and no major security incidents that compromised user funds.
+At least two years of active development, open-source code preferred, and zero security incidents that compromised user funds.

 - Beginner-friendliness.
-Setup should take under 15 minutes.
-The interface should be clear enough that someone who just finished reading How to Buy Bitcoin can use it without confusion.
+Setup under 15 minutes.
+Clear enough that someone who just finished How to Buy Bitcoin can use it without confusion.

 Quick Comparison Table